Morality does not exist to a man with an empty stomach.

 — ANCIENT PROVERB

 Yellow eyes glowing, a dire wolf almost as tall as man’s chest, all gray and black, reached for Erik with its mouth agape.
-Although it seemed to only be moving at a walk, he knew it was running faster than most humans could perceive.
+Although it seemed to only be moving at a walk, he knew it was running faster than most humans would be able to perceive.

 The hate inside Erik rung with reverberations that grew in intensity with each passing millisecond.
 With the hate came power, flooding into his mind as he was aware of it flooding into his muscles.
 Strength filled him until he could just keep up with the dire wolf’s pace.
-He could feel resistance from the air on his limbs and bones which would have already broken under normal circumstances only gave him a twinge of pain.
+He could sense resistance from the air on his limbs and bones which would have already broken under normal circumstances only gave him a twinge of pain.
 But his heart ached, tearing and healing repeatedly.
-It felt as if it might explode at any moment.
+It was as if they might explode at any moment.